 - Popular Highlights break your immersion.
 If you’re reading your favorite book, you might not be interested in seeing that a sentence has been highlighted by lots of people.

 - Popular Highlights direct your reading and stop you from thinking independently.
 Sure, a passage might be important but you should find it out for yourself as you read; what’s important to you might not be to others and vice versa.
 Plus, a teacher telling a single high school class to highlight a particular passage is enough to highlight it on every copy of that Kindle book in the world.

 - Highlights beget more highlights.
 Once a section is a popular highlight, more people just highlight it and ignore other, possibly more relevant, passages.

 So, here’s how to turn them off.

+That’s it!
+You’ll no longer see the underlined text while reading.
 Popular Highlights sound like a good idea but, in reality, you’re usually better off creating your own if you want them.

 - › 4 Ways to Ruin Your Smartphone’s Battery

 - › 10 Things Blocking Your Wi-Fi Signal at Home

 - › Why Do I See “FBI Surveillance Van” in My Wi-Fi List?